 Further, many states require that an individual intending to become an architect complete the National Council of Architecture Registration Boards (NCARB) Architectural Experience Program (AXP).
 The BAC identifies the point of eligibility for each student.
-Interested students may fulfill part or all of AXP requirements during their period of enrollment at the BAC.
-Many students will be eligible to sit for the Architectural Registration Exam (ARE) immediately upon graduation.
+Interested students may fulfill

 Bachelor of Architecture (B. Arch)